Tour de France: Corsica

 Prior to 2013, the Tour de France had visited every region of Metropolitan France except Corsica.
 Jean-Marie Leblanc, when he was organiser, said the island had never asked for a stage start there.
 It would be difficult to find accommodation for 4,000 people, he said.
 The spokesman of the Corsican nationalist party Party of the Corsican Nation, François Alfonsi, said: "The organisers must be afraid of terrorist attacks.
 If they are really thinking of a possible terrorist action, they are wrong.
 Our movement, which is nationalist and in favour of self-government, would be delighted if the Tour came to Corsica."
 The opening three stages of the 2013 Tour de France were held on Corsica as part of the celebrations for the 100th edition of the race.

+Accusations of sportswashing and greenwashing

+The Tour de France has been accused of sportswashing, including greenwashing.
+Environmental critiques have focused on the prominence of private and public fossil fuels producers among the sponsors.
+In the 2025 Tour de France, seven of the 23 teams were sponsored by companies or states tied to the production of fossil fuels and in June 2025, “the French oil giant TotalEnergies announced it had signed an official three-year partnership with the Tour de France, starting in 2026.
+The company is also the main sponsor of one of the participating teams, which bears its name”, Team TotalEnergies.

+Human rights groups have also pointed at countries with "questionable records on civil liberties", like Bahrain, Kazakhstan and the United Arab Emirates sponsoring teams participating in the Tour.
+In 2020, Minky Worden, director of global initiatives at Human Rights Watch, stated that “more and more bad actors on human rights are laundering their reputations with international sport events. […] The UAE, Bahrain and Kazakhstan all have a chokehold on civil society.
+They all have serious abuses against LGBTQ people.
+They all have serious labor rights abuses.
+And they all repress the media and peaceful critics. […] These are countries that all have very questionable human rights records and the purpose of sponsoring Tour de France teams has a name: it’s sportswashing”.